 Located in the Bronx, the New York Botanical Garden covers a vast swath of land of 250 acres in the Bronx Park, with over a million plants.
 Founded in 1891, it contains 50 gardens, which include a cascading waterfall, acres of wetlands, and an untouched forest with trees that are over 200 years old.
 The Metz Library is one of the foremost and largest botanical libraries in the Western hemisphere with over 11,000,000 articles.
-Other outstanding attractions include the Peggy Guggenheim rose garden, the native plant garden, and a Victorian-style greenhouse.
+Other outstanding attractions include the Peggy Rockefeller Rose Garden, the native plant garden, and a Victorian-style greenhouse.

 Pro Tip: The famous Bronx Zoo with over 6,000 species of animals is next door to the Botanical Garden, so you can make a full day out of your trip.